Onehand-Coding/automations/README.md

 Automations CLI provides robust, modular downloaders for:

-- **Video**: Download videos from URLs or playlists using yt-dlp, with advanced playlist and quality options.
+- **Video**: Download videos from URLs or playlists using yt-dlp, with quality options, format listing, browser cookies, download archives, and advanced playlist handling (all items, specific items).
 - **Audio**: Download audio (as mp3) from video URLs or playlists, with the same playlist handling as video.
-- **File**: Download any file (ebooks, images, etc.) using wget or curl, with resume and quiet mode support.
+- **File**: Download any file (ebooks, images, etc.) using aria2c (with progress), wget, or curl with resume support and multiple method fallbacks.
-- **Torrent**: Download torrents or magnet links using aria2c, with pause/resume, speed limits, and config file support.
+- **Torrent**: Download torrents or magnet links using aria2c, with pause/resume, speed limits, seeding options, config file support, and session file management.

 All downloaders are invoked via the unified `automations download` command and support config files for defaults.